 - Continue until all of your strips are added.
 (Back to the real photos!)

-- Next you'll want to trim the sides, top and bottom to give them straight edges.
+- Next, you'll want to trim the sides, top, and bottom to give them straight edges.

-Then, layer your backing fabric, batting and the table runner quilt top.
-Learn more about sandwiching a quilt in our article. - Quilt your table runner with a design or straight lines.
+- Quilt your table runner with a design or straight lines.
 Table runners are a perfect way to try out some machine quilting ideas!
 I did a simple straight stitch.

 Once your table runner is quilted, you are ready to bind it.
-I used some of the left over fabric strips to create my binding.
+I used some of the leftover fabric strips to create my binding.
 Learn how to bind a quilt in our article.

-Here is the finished table runner up-close on a design wall.
+Here is the finished table runner up close on a design wall.

 Recommended Products